 As the Executive Director of the Rhythm and Blues Foundation, Inc. Jenkins advocated for industry-wide royalty reform for constituents; produced the Rhythm and Blues Foundation’s celebrated Pioneer Awards Show for eight years; produced five Rites of Rhythm and Blues recording compilations and won a Peabody Award for the highly acclaimed radio series, Let the Good Times Roll broadcast on Public Radio International, XM Satellite Radio and on the internet.

-Jenkins has a MBA and a Bachelor of Science degree from the University of Maryland, is a Member of the Board of the Cultural Alliance of Greater Washington and Committee for Montgomery; is co founder of the Nonprofit Energy Alliance and has served as a panelist, National Endowment for the Arts, Arts International, Maryland and Michigan State Councils for the Arts and Arts Midwest.
+Jenkins has a MBA and a Bachelor of Science degree from the University of Maryland, and is President of the County Arts Agencies of Maryland.
+She is a Member of the Boards of Nonprofit Montgomery and Maryland Citizens for the Arts; is co founder of the Nonprofit Energy Alliance and has served as a panelist, National Endowment for the Arts, Arts International, Maryland and Michigan State Councils for the Arts, the MidAtlantic Arts Foundation, Arts International and Arts Midwest.
 Her past Board service includes the Arts Council of New Orleans; the Rhythm and Blues Foundation; Berklee School of Music Board of Visitors; BMI Foundation John Lennon Scholarship Program; DC Space; National Music Council; The National Association for Music Education; the World Music Institute; the Fes Festival of World Sacred Music and Jazz at Lincoln Center’s Armstrong Curriculum Program.
-She is a Voting Grammy Member.

 Jenkins is a certified leadership coach committed to supporting race-conscious leaders grappling with current issues in multinational, multicultural settings.